srisowmya2000/NLP-Labeling-Commands/README.md

 Feature Extraction: Identifies key characteristics of commands that may indicate malicious intent Semantic Analysis: Understands the purpose and potential impact of commands Pattern Recognition: Compares commands against known malicious patterns
-Classification: Uses a trained model to categorize commands based on their potential risk
+Classification: Uses a trained model to categorise commands based on their potential risk